American homeowners are sitting on a mountain of tappable equity. For some homeowners, this creates opportunities to make home improvements.

-Replacing old front doors with steel doors, for example, is a high-return investment.
-Homeowners can expect to recoup about 98 percent of the cost, according to Remodeling magazine’s 2018 Cost vs. Value Report.
+Replacing an old garage door and tracks, for example, is a high-return investment.
+Homeowners can expect to recoup about 98 percent of the cost, according to Remodeling magazine’s 2019 Cost vs. Value Report.

 “Don’t draw attention to the fact that your home doesn’t get a lot of natural light.
 Put in lights and get rid of dark corners wherever you can.
 Buyers are drawn to bright spaces,” Gibson says.

-New carpet and fresh paint are not only inexpensive upgrades, but they give the home a move-in ready feel.
+New carpet and fresh paint are not only inexpensive upgrades, they also give the home a move-in ready feel.